Rogdham/pyzstd/index.rst

     Pyzstd module supports dynamically linking to zstd library, the zstd source code in ``lib`` folder will be ignored.

         * No matter static or dynamic linking, pyzstd module requires zstd v1.4.0+.
         * Before zstd v1.5.0, ZSTD_MULTITHREAD macro is not defined by default.
-So :ref:`multi-threaded compression<mt_compression>` may not be used in system provided zstd library, using this feature may raise a :py:class:`ZstdError` exception.
+So :ref:`multi-threaded compression<mt_compression>` may not be used in system provided zstd library, in this case pyzstd module will perform single-threaded compression and issue a ``RuntimeWarning``.

     On Linux, dynamically link to zstd library provided by system: